 Nigel Adams was first elected as the Member of Parliament for Selby and Ainsty in May 2010.
 He was re-elected in 2015, 2017 and most recently in December 2019 with a majority of 20,137 votes and 60.3% of the vote.

 A local man born and bred

 Being from a community and having knowledge of local issues and problems affecting residents is a big advantage for any Member of Parliament.
-Nigel was raised in the constituency and attended Camblesforth Primary followed by Selby High School.
+Nigel was raised in the constituency and attended Camblesforth Primary followed by Selby Grammar School (now Selby High).

 Nigel’s upbringing cannot be described as that of a “typical old school Tory”.
 His parents moved from South Yorkshire mining villages to the Selby area in the late 1950’s.
 His late mother worked as a school cleaner and for 20 years as a Home Help in the Selby area.
-His father finished his working career school caretaker at Read School, Drax.
+His father finished his working career as the caretaker at Read School, Drax.

 Nigel left school aged 17 and early in his work career, was made redundant.
 Because of this, he was inspired to set up his first business aged 26.
 He started his telecommunications company from scratch with a £20 a week Enterprise Allowance Scheme Government grant and the company grew successfully year on year and was acquired by a PLC in 1999.